American Chemistry Council: Criticism

 Environmentalists and those concerned about the health effects of chemicals in the environment traditionally oppose ACC's initiatives.
 They view campaigns like "essential2" as efforts to distract public attention away from products and practices that they view as harmful and dangerous.

-The American Chemistry Council's stance on chemical regulation was heavily criticized in the 2015 documentary Stink!.
+The American Chemistry Council's stance on chemical regulation was heavily criticized in the 2015 documentary Stink! available on Netflix.